 Hydrocortisone 1% cream is a common, mild topical steroid that treats eczema by reducing the inflammatory chemicals that the body produces.

-The active ingredient that Hydrocortisone products contain is hydrocortisone acetate, a mild corticosteroid which helps to tackle skin flare-ups, itching and soreness.
+The active ingredient that Hydrocortisone products contain is hydrocortisone acetate, a mild corticosteroid that helps to tackle skin flare-ups, itching and soreness.
 Because of this, Hydrocortisone can be used to treat a variety of inflammatory skin reactions and allergies including insect bites and stings.
 Hydrocortisone cream is suitable for use on sensitive areas such as the face and neck.